jeremyhewett/angular-mutate/README.md

 [![Build Status](https://semaphoreci.com/api/v1/jeremy_hewett/mutate-object/branches/master/badge.svg)](https://semaphoreci.com/jeremy_hewett/mutate-object)

 # mutate-object
-Performs a deep mutation of an existing object to equal a new object.
+Performs a deep mutation of an existing (destintation) object to equal a given (source) object.
 Similar to `angular.merge` but with one critical difference: the destination object will always end up equal to the source object.
 This means:
+ 1. Values that don't exist or are different in the destintation object will be added or modified.
- 1. Values that are undefined in the source object **will be removed** from the destination object.
+ 2. Values that are undefined in the source object **will be removed** from the destination object.
- 2. A value that is an array in the source but an object in the destination (or vice versa) will not simply be mutated, because the types are different.
+ 3. A value that is an array in the source but an object in the destination (or vice versa) will not simply be mutated, because the types are different.
 A new instance of the correct type will be created instead.

-**Note**: this is basically the exact opposite of Redux reducers.
-Instead of ensuring no mutation, `mutate-object` uses mutation wherever possible to avoid creating new objects.
+**Note**: this is basically the exact opposite of how Redux reducers perform modifications to the state object.
+Instead of ensuring no mutation, `mutate-object` uses mutation wherever possible to avoid creating new objects/arrays.

 ## Example
 ```